Tanjy55/tp/docs/DeveloperGuide.md

 Many thanks to the CS2113 teaching team: Prof Akshay and our TA Luo Yu!

-AddressBook Level 3 [(AB3)](https://github.com/se-edu/addressbook-level3) was used as reference for the Developer Guide and User Guide.
+* AddressBook Level 3 [(AB3)](https://github.com/se-edu/addressbook-level3) was used as reference for the Developer Guide and User Guide.

-Course website [(CS2113 AY25/26)](https://nus-cs2113-ay2526s1.github.io/website/schedule/timeline.html) was used as reference for diagram construction and design principles.
+* Course website [(CS2113 AY25/26)](https://nus-cs2113-ay2526s1.github.io/website/schedule/timeline.html) was used as
+  reference for diagram construction and design principles.

-PlantUML [Guide](https://se-education.org/guides/tutorials/plantUml.html) was used for generating diagrams.
+* PlantUML [Guide](https://se-education.org/guides/tutorials/plantUml.html) was used for generating diagrams.

 ## Design

 ### Architecture

-The Architecture Diagram given below explains the high-level design of the App.

 Our Quotely application uses a layered architecture approach where each layer of the architecture are represented by a component.
 Each component uses the sole responsibility principle (SRP), focusing on specific areas of work in the code.